notdulain/wiber/README.md

 Behind the scenes the gateway shells out to `scripts/run_node.py` for each node and tracks their subprocesses so the UI always knows which nodes are running.

 ## UI Screenshot
-- Drop a screenshot at `public/ui-screenshot.png` and it will be served statically.
-- Example embed (replace the file as needed):

   ![Gateway UI](public/ui-screenshot.png)